Just in case you thought we were teaching the same thing as everybody else. You might want to check this out:

 Tradition: There will be blessings in Heaven for things we do on earth.

-Reform Church: The only blessings you’ll ever receive are the blessings you receive through the work of Jesus.
+Reform Church: The only blessings you’ll ever receive are the blessings you receive through the work of Jesus, not your works.
 All of those blessings are available now, not later in Heaven (Jesus already died).
 (Rom.
 4:5, Gal.
 3:9)

 Tradition: Jesus essentially died for sin to save you from hell.
 Though there are benefits we can receive now as well.